Danielle-Higgins/hp-business-card/README.md

   <img width="400" src="https://github.com/Danielle-Higgins/hp-business-card/blob/main/img/hp-back-card-preview.png">
 </p>

 The name of my brand is called Howling Pixels!
-If you want to work together and/or what to connect with me, hover the card to see my information on the back.
+If you want to work together and/or what to connect with me, hover over the card to see my information on the back.
 I'm howling for something amazing!

 ## Tech Used